MDPs with Setwise Continuous Transition Probabilities: Introduction

 \section{Introduction}

 This paper studies infinite-state Markov Decision Processes (MDPs) with setwise continuous transition probabilities.
 In order to ensure the existence of optimal policies and relevant properties for MDPs, such as validity of optimality equations and inequalities and convergence of value iterations, some continuity assumptions on transition probabilities and costs are required.
 The two classic assumptions on transition probabilities, weak and setwise continuity of transition probabilities, were introduced for MDPs with compact action sets in \cite{Sc} for problems with expected discounted costs and used in \cite{Schal} for problems with average costs per unit time, where the additional Assumption~${\rm B}$ on the finiteness of relevant values functions was introduced.
-The results on average costs with setwise continuous transition probabilities were extended in \cite{HL} to problems with noncompact action sets.
-In \cite{FKZ2012} the theory for average-costs criteria was developed for noncompact action sets, where weaker Assumption~${\rm \underline{B}}$ was introduced.
-This paper provides results on average-cost MDPs with noncompact action sets and with setwise continuous transition probabilities satisfying Assumption~${\rm \underline{B}}$.
-MDPs with noncompact action sets are important for several applications including inventory control \cite{Ftut} and linear quadratic stochastic control~\cite{FKZ2012, HL}.
+The results from \cite{Schal} on average costs with setwise continuous transition probabilities were extended in \cite{HL} to problems with noncompact action sets.
+More general Assumption~${\rm \underline{B}}$ was introduced in \cite{FKZ2012}, where the theory for average-costs criteria was developed for MDPs with weakly continuous transition probabilities and possibly noncompact action sets.
+This paper provides results on average-cost MDPs with noncompact action sets and with setwise continuous transition probabilities satisfying Assumption~${\rm \underline{B}}.$ MDPs with noncompact action sets are important for several applications including inventory control \cite{Ftut} and linear quadratic stochastic control~\cite{FKZ2012, HL}.